AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 ### 2. Dark Bramble

-{% include picture.html img="dark-bramble" ext="jpg" alt="Dark Bramble is shrouded in thick mist, with bulbs of glowing light in the distance." %}
+{% include picture.html img="dark-bramble.jpg" alt="Dark Bramble is shrouded in thick mist, with bulbs of glowing light in the distance." %}

 You enter through one of the openings in this planet's exterior and feel a sense of unease wash over you.
 An eerie track accompanies you.
 You're essentially blind—a thick fog envelops everything, with jagged spikes protruding from the walls to make navigation that much more of a pain.
 The only things that guide you in here are the glowing orbs of light far off in the distance (Finding Nemo vibes, anyone?).
 You think to check your map, but it's useless—your location can't be pinpointed.
 Your scout is also in two places at once. *How is this possible?*